-Refer to pages 31 to 38 (Corporate Governance Statement), pages 58 to 60 (Accounting Policies) and pages 58 to 73 (notes to the financial statements).
+Refer to page 38 (Audit Committee Report), pages 58 and 59 (Significant Accounting Policies) and page 60 (Notes to the Financial Statements).

 We focused on the accuracy and completeness of dividend income recognition and its presentation in the Income Statement as set out in the requirements of The Association of Investment Companies Statement of Recommended Practice (the "AIC SORP").
 This is because incomplete or inaccurate income could have a material impact on the Company's net asset value and dividend cover.